Academic Career and Information Center

 Arts and Sciences

-- Visit the rock climbing wall on Bosco Student Plaza.
+- Visit the department of military science's rock climbing wall on Bosco Student Plaza.

 Beach Museum of Art